 Your baby will be captivated by your singing (even if you don’t sound so great).
 On top of singing, include some movements to go along with the lyrics.
 There are many baby songs that we all know and love such as “The Itsy Bitsy Spider” and The song “Hurry, Hurry, Drive the Firetruck” is wonderful for motions that you can help your baby do along with the song.
 Not familiar with the song?
-It’s an easy one.
+It’s an easy one and it’s so cute!
 Check it out with simple motions here.

 Another great song that is interactive with your baby is “The Farmer’s Horse.”
 For this song, baby sits on your lap while you bounce your knees up and down to imitate each type of horse you sing about.
 Here is how it goes:

-The farmer’s horse goes oh-ee-oh, oh-ee oh (bounce legs together up and down in a drowsy, lolloping manner)
+The farmer’s horse goes oh-ee-oh, oh-ee oh (bounce legs together side to side in a drowsy, lolloping manner)

 The lady’s horse goes clip, clop, clip, clop! (bounce legs one side at a time in a small, crisp manner)